 trip overview

 The Inca Trail is where those most daring choose to trek to Machu Picchu, a UNESCO World Heritage Site.
 Visit unique archaeological sites that can only be accessed on foot along this route and become enveloped in the stunning Andean mountain landscape and thick vegetation.
-You’ll be challenged along the way but will receive the most amazing reward when you enter through the Sun Gate to look over mystical Machu Picchu for the first time.

-** Price showed is for our scheduled group departures. **
+** Price shown is for group departures. **

 MAKE IT PRIVATE: Book this tour as a private departure with all the benefits of a group tour.